5 Of My Most Listened To Albums of 2018

 Souther - Blume

 It was not but a few weeks ago that I started listening to these guys, and I’m kicking myself in the butt for waiting so long to do so.
 I’m also just getting over the fact that I foolishly waited until the last minute to try getting tickets to the sold out CD 102.5 holiday show for which they were an opener.
-Their latest release maintains a blues grit with a little softness around the edges and grooves throughout its entirety.
+Blume is emotionally charged, refreshing, and it grooves throughout its entirety.
 Vocalist Carly Fratianne delivers her purposeful lyrics with a graceful swagger that sits just right in their sonic spectrum.
 It’s easy to see why they were one of Columbus Alive’s bands to watch of 2018.
-If you like what you hear, they’re expected to release their first full length album in early 2019.
+If you like what you hear, they’re expected to release their first full length album in 2019.

 The Lonely Biscuits - The Universe In You